Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Duality Gap Convergence

 {\bf Remark: } Compared with results in Theorem~\ref{thm:1} and Corollary~\ref{cor:1}, the sample complexities in Theorem~\ref{thm:2} and Corollary~\ref{cor:2} have better dependence on $\mu, \mu_y$.
-In addition, by setting $\mu=\mu_x$, the rate in Corollary~\ref{thm:2} becomes $O(\frac{ 1}{\min\{\mu_x, \mu_y\}\epsilon} )$, which matches that established in~\cite{DBLP:journals/corr/abs-2002-05309} for $\mu_x$-strongly convex and $\mu_y$-strongly concave problems.
+In addition, by setting $\mu=\mu_x$, the rate in Corollary~\ref{thm:2} becomes $\widetilde{O}(\frac{ 1}{\min\{\mu_x, \mu_y\}\epsilon} )$, which matches that established optimal rate in~\citep{yan2020sharp} for $\mu_x$-strongly convex and $\mu_y$-strongly concave problems up to a logarithmic factor.
 But we only require $x$-side $\mu_x$-PL condition instead of $\mu_x$-strongly convex in terms of $x$.

-Finally, we highlight the results of using SGDA and AdaGrad updates in $\mathcal A$.
-The convergence results of using SGDA update are almost similar to the results presented above except that $\sigma^2$ is replaced by the upper bound $B^2$ of stochastic gradients, i.e., there exists $B>0$ such that $\E[\|\nabla_x f(x, y; \xi)\|^2]\leq B^2$ and $\E[\|\nabla_y f(x, y; \xi)\|^2]\leq B^2$.
-This is a more restrictive assumption but holds in many practical applications~\cite{JMLR:v15:hazan14a,duchi2011adaptive}.
-The convergence results of using AdaGrad updates are more interesting.
-In particular, the dependence on $1/\epsilon$ can be further reduced if the growth rate of the stochastic gradients is slow.
-In particular, we have the following theorem regarding AdaGrad.